beave/meer/doc/source/install.rst

 Installation
 ============

-There is currently no binary packages of Meer available.
-However,  installation from source is pretty straight forward.
+There are currently no binary packages of Meer available.
+However,  installation from source is pretty straightforward.

 Prerequisites
 -------------

 Before compiling and installing Meer,  you will need to determine where you want your data to reside.
-Current,  Meer supports MariaDB, MySQL and PostgreSQL.
+Currently,  Meer supports MariaDB, MySQL and PostgreSQL.
 In order to build Meer, you will need one or more of these installed with all development files.
 For example,  Ubuntu/Debian systems can install via: